How to Write an Effective Direct Mail Letter

 Someone recently said that good copy should be the same length as a skirt—long enough to cover it all, but short enough to be interesting.

 Well, that's good for print ads, but for direct mail you want it to be long enough to be persuasive.
 If you can't make your argument in one page, don't truncate it and hope the brochure picks up the slack.
 The letter always does the heavy lifting, the brochure is simply the showroom.
-Get them interested with the brochure, but get them to call (or visit the website) with the letter.
+Get them interested in the brochure, but get them to call (or visit the website) with the letter.

 Your Letter Should Build to a Call to Action